SSHSRN/MARKDOWN/basics.md

 Hello World!
 This document contains the basics of writing a markdown file (md).

+### Why MarkDown?
+Markdown is a fast and easy way to take notes, create content for a website, and produce print-ready documents.
+It doesn’t take long to learn the Markdown syntax, and once you know how to use it, you can write using Markdown just about everywhere.
+Most people use Markdown to create content for the web, but Markdown is good for formatting everything from email messages to grocery lists.

 ## Bold and Italic

 _This text is italic._